 Furthermore, whilst ensuring your website is mobile friendly, there are 4 other best practices you ought to be looking at and implementing in order to ensure a consistent and coherent SEO strategy for your website.
 These practices are as follows:

 - H tags being in correct order -H tags are used to organise and style the content on your website.
 Naturally, at the homepage level, your logo will be attributed to the H1 tag, your slider banner will be the H2 tag and so on.
-At product page level, the title page may be attributed with the H1 and the product hierarchy attributed with the H2 to H5 tags.
-The importance of this is purely from a user experience perspective.
-If Search bots cannot find these H tags and how you wish your content to be prioritised, how do are they supposed to rank your website properly?
+At the product page level, the title page may be attributed with the H1 and the product hierarchy attributed with the H2 to H5 tags.
+The importance of H tags is not purely aesthetic, however.
+Google bots use H tags to help determine a pages subject matter and if these Search bots cannot find H tags then it has less to go on.
+What’s more, if H tags are used incorrectly or in the wrong order then Google will be unsuer how you wish your content to be prioritised, which may make it more difficult for it to rank a website properly.
 Making life hard for search engines (especially Google) is a big no-no, so why not make it easy for them?
 It’s not hard to organise your content with the correct tags and it will allow search engines to rank your content in the best possible way, thereby increasing potential web traffic volumes and conversions!

 - Image Alt.
 Tags – explain, explain, explain!
 In order to get by in life, especially within search engine ranking, you need to tell search engines (especially Google) everything regarding your site (or at least let them know what you want them to rank and what it is that they’re ranking).
 This means using your image alt. tags!
 Alt. tags are used to let search engines know what an image’s contents are and will also be displayed should the image break, for whatever reason.
 It’s important to be descriptive and precise, however, as it’s no good having an image of an Audi R8 V10 and simply typing ‘shiny car’ as the Alt. tag.
 Add context to your description – ‘image of a 2015 Audi R8 V10 ‘ this tells search engines exactly what the image is and where it needs to be found in the search in order to increase your websites exposure – Imperative for SEO strategies!